-Dive watches and dive computers have made a very significant place in the life of every professional diver because these equipments have made deep sea diving experience better than ever before.
+Dive watches and dive computers have made a very significant difference for divers because this equipment has made diving more safe.

-However choosing the right dive watch also plays a vital role in the learning process of a new diver.
-Therefore we have got a few essential points that you should look for in a dive watch.
+However choosing the right dive computer also plays a vital role in the learning process of a new diver.
+Therefore we have a few essential points that you should consider.

-That is why it is not necessary that a choice that is best for one diver might be suitable for another as well.
+That is why what is best for one diver might be suitable for another.
 You can determine your diving level by analyzing a few points like the type of diving you currently do or plan to do in the near future and what kind of dive watch will connect well with your current diving equipment.

 Before moving forward on selecting a dive watch, you must consider your budget as well.
 Feel free to invest in a good dive watch because it will surely be worth the money in the long term.